-Stan is the inference toolbox for broad classes of Bayesian inference, daaaaahling.
-Usually seen in concert with brms, which makes it easier to use in various standard regression models, but “bareback” is also pretty simple.
+Stan is the inference toolbox for broad classes of Bayesian inference, daaaaahling, implementing a probabilistic programming language with powerful MCMC posterior sampler.
+Frequently seen in concert with brms, which makes it easier to use in various standard regression models, but “bareback” is also pretty simple.
+It is reasonably flexible and powerful, but sometimes we want other hip stuff like flexible stochastic variational inference.

 The basic execution structure of Stan is in the JSS paper (by Bob Carpenter, Andrew Matt Hoffman, Daniel Lee, Ben Goodrich, Michael Betancourt, Marcus Brubaker, Jiqiang Guo, Peter Li, and Allen Riddell) and in the reference manual.
 The details of autodiff are in the arXiv paper (by Bob Carpenter, Matt Hoffman, Marcus Brubaker, Daniel Lee, Peter Li, and Michael Betancourt).
 These are sort of background for what we’re trying to do.